Which Tender and True Recipes Get

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to other dry dog foods.

 Even when you consider the protein-boosting effect of the pea products, chickpeas and flaxseed meal, this looks like the profile of a kibble containing a significant amount of meat.

-Tender and True includes both grain-inclusive and grain-free dry dog foods that use a significant amount of named meat meal as their main source of animal protein, thus earning the brand 5 stars.
+Tender and True includes both grain-inclusive and grain-free dry dog foods that use a significant amount of named meat meal as their dominant source of animal protein, thus earning the brand 5 stars.